-The availability of grants for Conservation Areas ‘at risk’ resulted in a successful bid to the Heritage Lottery Fund.
+The availability of grants for Conservation Areas ‘at risk’ resulted in a successful bid to the The National Lottery Heritage Fund.
 The purpose is to undertake major work to restore the conservation value of Front Street in Alston.
 The award of £1.3 million is being augmented with a further £0.4 million from Eden District Council, Alston Moor Parish Council, and the property owners who participate.

 All the properties benefitting from the scheme are architecturally important, and lie within Alston’s designated conservation area.
 Owners pay a proportion of the costs of the work on their properties.
 Additionally, a programme of events and training opportunities, and work on ‘the public realm’, i.e. the open areas of Front Street, form part of the project.